stevekinney/vite-workshop/src/content/configuration.md

 }
 ```

-Given your passion for teaching code and your work as a software engineer, understanding the depth of Vite's configurability could provide you with valuable material for tutorials, workshops, or in-depth guides.
-With this knowledge, you could teach students or audiences how to create highly customized build setups tailored to specific project needs.

-Would you like to dive deeper into any of these aspects of Vite configuration?

-Certainly, Vite offers a rich set of configuration options beyond `optimizeDeps` to tailor the build and development experience to your specific needs.
-Here are some important ones you might find interesting:

 ### `base`

 Defines the base public path when served in development or production.
 Useful for deploying to subdirectories.